-Sugarland Cellars is one of the most popular stops along the Rocky Top Wine Trail.
+Sugarland Cellars is one of the most popular stops along the Gatlinburg Wine Trail.
 This winery likes to share Gatlinburg’s rich history through its wine.
 Each bottle includes a story about the Smoky Mountains printed on the label.
 For instance, the 1802 Century Red is named after the year that Gatlinburg’s first Euro-American settlers arrived and includes the history of the William Ogle Cabin.

 7. Mill Bridge Winery

 8. Mountain Valley Winery

-Mountain Valley Vineyards specializes mainly in French and German style wines.
+Mountain Valley Winery specializes mainly in French and German style wines.
 Some of the vintages at the winery are made from grapes that are grown at an East Tennessee vineyard near the Smokies.
 In addition to free tastings, this Pigeon Forge winery also offers great tours where you can see the barrel room, watch the wines being bottled, and chat with the winemakers.

 9. Apple Barn Winery

-Situated steps away from the famous Apple Barn Cider Mill & General Store, the Apple Barn Winery is well known for its apple-based wines.
+Located just steps away from the famous Apple Barn Cider Mill & General Store, the Apple Barn Winery is well known for its apple-based wines.
 This is one of the most unique wineries near Pigeon Forge TN!
 All of the apples for the wine are grown onsite at the Apple Barn’s very own orchard.
-Some of the most popular wines at the Apple Barn Winery include the Apple-Raspberry, Apple-Pomegranate, and the Apple-Peach.
+Some of the most popular wines at the Apple Barn Winery include the Apple-Raspberry, Apple-Pomegranate, and Apple-Peach.
 This wonderful winery is also steps away from two fantastic restaurants, a candy shop, a creamery, and a Christmas-themed shop.

 10. Hillside Winery

 Where to Stay When You Visit a Gatlinburg or Pigeon Forge Winery

 When you stay with Timber Tops Cabin Rentals, you will be just a short drive from all of these amazing wineries in Gatlinburg and the Smoky Mountains.
 With everything from 1 bedroom cabins to 15 bedroom cabins, we are guaranteed to have the perfect accommodations for your vacation.
 To start planning your getaway, browse our selection of cabins in Gatlinburg!